-Applying for study leave
+Applying for study leave and granting it

 Employer’s right to reschedule study leave

-Employers who regularly employ at least five people can reschedule an employee’s study leave no more than twice in a row on the aforementioned grounds.
 There is no cap on the number of times that an employer can reschedule an employee’s study leave if they employ no more than four workers.
 Employers cannot reschedule an employee’s study leave arbitrarily but only if the leave would significantly impede the employer’s business.

-Employee’s right to reschedule study leave
+Employee’s right to reschedule or cancel their study leave

 Study leaves of more than five days can be rescheduled by the employee as long as the new schedule does not considerably inconvenience their employer.
-Employees who wish to cancel their study leave must let their employer know in writing at least two weeks before they are due to start their leave.
+Employees who wish to reschedule or cancel their study leave must let their employer know in writing at least two weeks before they are due to start their leave.

 Employee’s right to return to work early